roadrunner-craft/client/README.md

 ## Features

-To enable a feature, type `cargo run --feature FEATURE_NAME`.
+To enable a feature, type `cargo run --features FEATURE_NAME`.
 Here's the list of currently available features:

 - chunk_loading: Loads and unloads chunks as the camera moves around